saadmhd07/TripTalk/ARCHITECTURE_MVP.md

 - added scenario content fields such as intro message, cultural tip, vocabulary hints, partner name, and partner role
 - updated the frontend flow so level is chosen after scenario selection
 - removed frontend assumptions that only `Chile` and `USA` exist
-- introduced a desktop shell with persistent top navigation
+- introduced a desktop shell with persistent left sidebar navigation
 - replaced the older fullscreen selection wizard with a real `Explorer` page
 - added `Profil`, `Historique`, `Conversation`, and `Feedback` as first-class app sections
 - removed the old fullscreen onboarding and selection components from the active UI